insitro/redun/docs/source/executors.md

 You might want to define your own functions to operate on a dataset.
 Typically, you'd use the `pyspark.sql.functions.udf` decorator on a function to make it a UDF, but when redun evaluates the decorator it will error out as there is no spark context available to register the function to.
 The `redun.glue.udf` decorator handles this issue.
-See the redun examples for a real-world use of UDFs and this decorator.
+See the redun examples for real-world use of UDFs and this decorator.

 ### Available Python modules